nyukers/Powershell/README.md

 # Powershell
-Some Powershell scripts for virtual company forza.com.
+Some admin Powershell scripts for virtual company Forza.com.